US STOCKS-Futures point to rebound for Wall St after selloff

 NEW YORK, June 12 U.S. stock index futures rose on Wednesday, pointing to a rebound for Wall Street after a selloff in the previous session, though gains may be tempered by investor wariness over how soon central banks will begin to scale back accommodative policies.

-U.S. officials will give major banks two years to comply with a controversial Dodd-Frank requirement that they push some swaps trading out of the banks.
-Shares of Citigroup were up 0.9 percent in premarket trading, while Bank of America added 0.8 percent.
+* U.S. officials will give major banks two years to comply with a controversial Dodd-Frank requirement that they push some swaps trading out of the banks.
+Shares of Citigroup were up 1.1 percent in premarket trading.

-On the economic front, data showing another surge in interest rates last week pushed prospective U.S. homebuyers to act as demand for applications for mortgages rose for the first time in a month.

 * Dow down 0.03 pct, S&P down 0.1 pct, Nasdaq down 0.04 pct (Updates to late afternoon)